a-flyleaf/omori/hrvatski/000kasnije.md

   - dt: 2023-08-22
     id: biljke
     note: |-
-      remember when I was like "there's a weird amount of <span lang="hr" class="noi">hrvatski</span> in [this one](ostatak-aprila#bonding)." yeah I've learned a lot since and now they just casually use it 90% of the time ig. #character-development
+      remember when I was like "there's a weird amount of <span lang="hr" class="noi">hrvatski</span> in [this one](ostatak-aprila#bonding)." yeah I've learned a lot since and now they just casually use it 90% of the time ig. #character-development <span style="background:yellow;color:#000;">[this can be the page note, if nothing else seems relevant]</span>
     typ: ml cn
     imgs:
     - alt: "Aubrey pays Basil a visit.
 Seems he’s been gardening a lot.
-Presenting a stack of plant tags to Aubrey, Basil cheerily suggests a role reversal, explains, and tags a plant to demonstrate.
+Presenting a stack of plant tags to Aubrey, Basil cheerily suggests a role reversal, explains, and tags a sunflower to demonstrate.
 Beat, with Aubrey lookng back at all the flowers.
 She has a couple comments, but Basil pushes her right along."
       img: _a
       tr-hr: |-
         <span class="omo">Basil</span>: <q lang="hr">Danas! Želim pokušavat nešto... <span lang="en">uh,</span> nov!</q>